Wrangling Data with MongoDB 🇰🇪

 I've connected to my server, and found which database I'm interested in and assigned it to a variable name.
 Now I can look into the data.

-.
+I have my server which I connected to and on that server, there's a database air-quality.
 Inside that database, the first thing I have, is a collection.
 I can have multiple collections in a database and like the name implies, a collection is a group of observations that I want to put together for some reason.
 Probably because they have similar attributes.
 A good way to think of collection is a DataFrame.
 With a DataFrame, each observation is a row.
 For a collection, each observation is called a document.

 To reiterate, I've connected to my server, I've found the database I am interested in.
 And now, I am going to look at the different collections in that database and different documents in that collection.